CME Information

 Upon completion of this learning activity, participants should be able to:

-- Integrate updated point-of-care ultrasound (POCUS) applications—such as gastric ultrasound, hemodynamic assessment, and perioperative fluid management—into regional anesthesia practice to improve patient care.
+- Apply point-of-care ultrasound (POCUS) techniques, including gastric ultrasound, hemodynamic assessments, and perioperative fluid management, to enhance regional anesthesia practice.

 Target audience

-This ASRA Pain Medicine CME program was developed specifically for physicians, residents, fellows, and scientists.
+This ASRA Pain Medicine CME program provides educational activities to physicians, residents, fellows, and scientists.
 ASRA Pain Medicine supports a multidisciplinary and interprofessional approach to continuing education and patient care by also providing relevant education for other healthcare professionals not directly engaging in interventional regional anesthesia and/or pain medicine procedures.
 ASRA Pain Medicine offers learning opportunities to the national and international healthcare community.

 Accreditation and credit designation statements